dfurtado/dataclass-csv/README.md

 ### Default values

-The `DataclassReader` also handles properties with default values.
-Let's modify the dataclass `User` and add a default value for the field `email`:
+`DataclassReader` can process dataclass fields that define default values.
+As an example, we’ll modify the User dataclass to assign a default value to the `email` field:

 ```python
 from dataclasses import dataclass